 - Part of the International System of Units (SI) for temperature.

-That's why - The scale is anchored to the triple point of water, ensuring reproducibility in laboratories. - Each degree represents an equal interval, simplifying calculations involving thermal energy.
+This leads to by definition, 0 °C marks the point at which pure water freezes at sea‑level atmospheric pressure.
+Now, - The scale is anchored to the triple point of water, ensuring reproducibility in laboratories. - Each degree represents an equal interval, simplifying calculations involving thermal energy.

 The Freezing Point in Fahrenheit